 Closer to midnight

 The decision to pay attention to new threats has paid off for the Bulletin, as has going digital-only.
 Mecklin says the Bulletin’s website gets some 100,000 unique visitors a month, up 50% on last year.
 Moreover, readers download some 500,000 articles a year from the bimonthly subscription magazine on Sage Publications.
 The numbers are small compared to mainstream news media, but the readers are an influential bunch, ranging from American and Russian defense officials to scientists in the Middle East and South Asia.

-You just have to hope that people in power in major countries realise the power of these technologies.
 The Doomsday Clock, too, remains a potent ambassador for the magazine.
 The board makes a decision every year about whether we have come closer to or moved further away from destroying ourselves.
 The next decision will be announced on Jan.
 22. Considering the disastrous year global security had in 2014, it would seem foolish to bet against ticking ever closer to midnight.

 Looking at the myriad new threats now facing humanity, Mecklin poses a crucial question in his introduction to the 70th anniversary issue (available here): “In many ways, the question today is the same one that confronted the atomic scientists in the fall of 1945: Can humans learn to control the potentially catastrophic misuse of the technologies they create, or will they let those technologies destroy them?”

 Asked by Quartz to answer his own question, Mecklin says this:

 “I do this job.
 If I didn’t believe that humans could in some way control technologies and not destroy themselves I would not be in the job I am.
 More than probably anybody, I realize what a challenge the nuclear age has been.
 And the response has been far from perfect.
 But in the end you have to figure that humanity doesn’t want to kill itself.
 And you just have to hope that people who get in power in major countries in the world realize the power of these technologies.”